As a breakup coach, one of the most common questions my clients will ask me is:

 On this page, I’ll be answering that question once and for all.
 In fact, I’ll be explaining several things, including:

 Let’s get started!

 Being Friends With Your Ex: Is It A Good Idea?

 You’re in the midst of a breakup, and you’re going through a whirlwind of emotions.
 How will you be able to survive daily life without your ex?
 You’ve become so accustomed to having them by your side.

 And then, out of the blue, your ex says…

-Great, you think to yourself, at least I’ll still be able to have my ex around when I’m missing them like crazy.
-That should help me get through this, you think, nodding in agreement at your ex’s suggestion that you keep the friendship alive.
+‘Great’, you think to yourself.
+‘At least I’ll still be able to have my ex around when I’m missing them like crazy.
+That should help me get through this,’ you say to yourself, nodding in agreement at your ex’s suggestion that you keep the friendship alive.

 But is it really such a good idea?
 Is the “friend zone” a place you want to be?